Preparing for the Meeting

 Be sure the recorder (sometimes known as the committee secretary) is adequately trained on how to take effective minutes.
 Usually, the safety committee Chair will train the recorder on their job duties.
 There's nothing worse than a bunch of disjoined chicken scratches.

 Note: It's usually more effective to use the term "recorder" than "secretary" for this position.
+Members are more likely to volunteer for the job when recorder is used as the position title.

 Prepare and follow the agenda.